seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_technical_requirements.md

 1. The responsive GUI would be nice, but it's not the top priority.

 1. We don't want to integrate a [cookie banner](https://secureprivacy.ai/why-you-need-a-cookie-banner-on-your-website/).
-The app shouldn't use [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) at all.
+The app should use only strictly necessary [cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies).

+1. We expect that users won't create many entities and that the traffic amount won't be very high.
+However scalability would be nice.

+1. We don't need any realtime communication.
+It means we don't have to integrate something like [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) or [Server-send events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

+1. We don't have to support old or "exotic" browsers.

+1. We don't need to support "offline mode" (The app is usable even without internet connection).
+However it would be a reasonable future requirment for the time tracking app - then we should look also at [Progressive Web Apps](https://web.dev/progressive-web-apps/) and their builders like [Woz](https://github.com/alexkehayias/woz).

+1. We can use external managed services (identity providers, mail senders, databases, ...)

+1. We don't want to register a custom domain.
+Something like `time-tracker.static_site_hosting.com` would be enough.

+---

+Let's move to architecture before we forget all specifications and requirements...